samuelcaldas/NinjaTrader.UnitTest/README.md

 This code creates a test case called `MyTests` that contains a test method called `TestSomething`.
 The test method uses the `AssertEqual` method from the `TestCase` base class to check if two variables are equal.
 It then creates an instance of the `TestSuite` class, adds the test case to the suite, and runs the suite to execute all tests.

 ## License

-NinjaTrader.UnitTest is licensed under the MIT license.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

+## Contributing
+We welcome contributions!
+If you have ideas for improving this tool, please feel free to submit a pull request or open an issue.